 - 1. The Headteacher and Governors share responsibilities for monitoring the SEND provision within school. - 2.
 There is a designated Special Educational Needs governor who monitors SEN activity in school.
 She meets with the SENCO, 'fact finds' regularly and reports to governors at least annually.
-This governor is currently Mr Firth - 3.
-The deputy head teacher is currently SENCO.
+This governor is currently Mr Bennett - 3.
+The Acting Head teacher is currently SENCO.
 She is responsible for monitoring the progress of SEN children through the tracking systems.